 What is Blau Syndrome?

-Blau syndrome (BS) (also called Early-onset sarcoidosis (EOS)) is a rare systematic inflammatory disorder which usually begins in early childhood with symptoms presenting before the age of 4.
+Blau syndrome (BS) (also called Early-onset sarcoidosis (EOS)) is a rare systematic inflammatory disorder that usually begins in early childhood with symptoms presenting before the age of 4.
 It is a genetic illness, although it is not always inherited (such was the case with Lexi) and is a result of a mutation in the NOD2 gene.
 There are several variants, each with differing symptoms.
 Lexi's variant C495Y seems to have been one of the rarest of all.
 We are only aware of 3 other patients in the world with this variant making it even more complex to understand and treat.

 What are Blau Syndrome Symptoms?

 Blau syndrome is a progressive disorder and while it presents in many different ways, it commonly affects the skin, joints, and eyes.
-We hope that by going into more detail of the symptoms Lexi had experienced, we can help others with early diagnosis and for those who are already diagnosed, to have better awareness of what they might look out for.
-From what we know now, early detection and treatment is crucial for improved outcomes.
+We hope that by going into more detail of the symptoms Lexi had experienced, we can help others with early diagnosis and for those who are already diagnosed, to have a better awareness of what they might look out for.
+From what we know now, early detection and treatment are crucial for improved outcomes.
 Some patients with Blau have found treatments that manage their symptoms.
 For most the remissions seems to be temporary as the body eventually rejects the treatment.
 Unfortunately, many have yet to find a medication that is effective, which had been the case with Lexi.
 She had trialed and failed several medications.

 A rash often presents with small hard micro-papular lumps under the skin (granulomatous dermatitis).
 This is how Lexi was diagnosed.
 She was referred to a dermatologist that recognized the rash, which was biopsied and confirmed as a granuloma.
 From there we were sent for genetic testing to confirm her diagnosis.
 When Lexi was younger the rash was red and looked more like an allergic reaction of some kind.
 She was originally diagnosed with food allergies.
 Lexi's rash had changed from a skin-coloured, raised rash to a scaly reddish-coloured rash.